Bored with scarves that start at one end and finish at the other, shawls that start at one side and finish at the other? Here’s Another Way.

 Recommended sizes 10-60cm/4-24” wide x 120-210cm/4-7ft long.

-Thank you Jean, Mandy & Monica for sample & test knitting.
+Thank you Jean, Mel, Mandy & Monica for sample & test knitting.
+Thank you Akshata for tech editing.